Last Updated on July 20, 2022 by Pamela

 Of course, there are a few restaurants on Grande Allée that will have fun winter drinks, and delicious noms can also be found nearby on Avenue Cartier.

-Outside once again, participate in a some of the rides, relax by a fire pit, and get ready for an epic night of electrifying music at Place George V (beside Hôtel Château Laurier), or traditional Québécois music at Place de l’Assemblée-Nationale across from Parliament, next to the fortifications of Old Quebec.
+Outside once again, participate in some of the rides, relax by a fire pit, and get ready for an epic night of electrifying music at Place George V (beside Hôtel Château Laurier), or traditional Québécois music at Place de l’Assemblée-Nationale across from Parliament, next to the fortifications of Old Quebec.